 Find out more about how Yeovil College can provide information, advice and support to children, young people and their families with special educational needs or a disability.
 These documents show the support available and the range of courses.

 The College is committed to partnership working and was reported as ‘Outstanding’ by Ofsted inspectors in this respect in 2012.
 Key partners include:

 - Yeovil Federation (of primary and secondary schools and the college)

-- Universities - Bournemouth, UWE, Gloucestershire and Swansea Met through the University Centre and the Yeovil Vision
+- Universities - Bournemouth, West of England, Gloucestershire and Trinity Saint David through the University Centre and the Yeovil Vision

 - South Somerset Strategic Partnership